-Turn on or off your laptop or desktop, but to find it is stuck in the getting windows ready, don’t turn off your computer issue on Windows 10.
+Turn on or off your laptop or desktop, but to find it is stuck in the getting windows ready, don’t turn off your computer issue on Windows 10 or Windows 11.
 Much frustrated as you get, you need to move on to fix this Windows 10 getting ready loop.

 How long Does Windows Getting Ready Take?